 Burnett was selected as a member of the Senior Executive Services Career Development Program (SESCDP) class of 2004 and completed the program in March 2006.
-She returned to KSC as the chief of the Systems Engineering and Integration Division for the Kennedy's Design Engineering Directorate.
+She returned to Kennedy as the chief of the Systems Engineering and Integration Division for Kennedy's Design Engineering Directorate.
 In this capacity, she led a team of highly experienced systems engineers in support of the Constellation Ground Operations Project.

-Most recently, she was the deputy director of the Space Transportation Planning Office, providing strategic guidance and leadership for the program management and systems engineering and integration of the Constellation Block 1 Orion/Ares configuration to low-earth orbit.
+Most recently, she was the deputy director of the Space Transportation Planning Office, providing strategic guidance and leadership for the program management and systems engineering and integration of the Constellation Block 1 Orion/Ares configuration to low-Earth orbit.

 Burnett graduated from the University of Florida in 1987 with a Bachelor of Science in aerospace engineering and earned a Master of Science from the Florida Institute of Technology in space system operations in 1991.
 She is a native of Florida and lives in Merritt Island with her family.